metacpan/metacpan-cpan-extracted/distros/c/constant-more/README.md

 # NAME

-constant::more - Assign values to constants from the command arguments
+constant::more - Constants and Enumerations.
+Assign constant values from the command line

 # SYNOPSIS